-BERG will develop a high-level communique after each meeting to be shared via CSAG networks and the department's web site.
-In addition, BERG will provide progress updates to CSAG meeting in the third week of each month throughout 2023, with a written report provided bi-monthly.
+BERG will develop a high-level communique after each meeting to be shared via CSAG networks and the department's website.
+In addition, BERG will provide written progress updates to the next scheduled CSAG meeting until the final delivery of the Blueprint to Government.